AMDmi3/reprise/README.md

 focused on port testing only, without support for repository production, and has important features still lacking in poudriere, such as `make test` support, and more eager use of prebuilt packages.
-As a result, with porttester you test your ports, not rebuild llvm and other heavy dependencies over and over again.
+As a result, with reprise you test your ports, not rebuild llvm and other heavy dependencies over and over again.

 The tool is currently in the proof-of-concept state and is not